SoardRaspi/AKSA/README.md

 <p>The title: <code>270 Road accidents in the past decade in Maharashtra.</code> does talk about genuine accidents, but the time span under study is a decade.</p>
 <p>The title: <code>Biker killed in a road accident.</code> talks about a true road accident and the time span is less than 7 days before the article was published.</p>

-<p>As shown in the above three example titles, the first two are filtered and only the article corresponding to the third title is completely scraped.
-One all the sentences are extracted from the article, the word tokens related to location are identified and then the location coordinates are obtained by using the </p>
+<p>As shown in the above three example titles, the first two are ignored and only the article corresponding to the third title is completely scraped.
+Once all the sentences are extracted from the article, the word tokens related to location are identified and then the location coordinates are obtained by using the <code><a href="https://apihub.latlong.ai/">LatLong geocoding API.</a></code></p>